 As SMT Scharf AG is admitted to the regulated market, it prepares its consolidated financial statements according to IFRS.
 The consolidated financial statements, comprising balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement and supplementary disclosures in the notes the financial statements, at the SMT Scharf Group as of December 31, 2016 have been prepared according to the International Financial Reporting Standards (IFRS) of the International Accounting Standards Board (IASB), as they are to be applied in the EU and which are valid as of the reporting date.
-The term IFRS also includes the International Accounting Standards (IAS) and the interpretations of the Standing Interpretations Committee (SIC) and the International Financial Reporting Interpretations Committee (IFRIC) that are still valid.
-In addition, the requirements of Section 315a of the German Commercial Code (HGB) have been complied with.
+The term IFRS also includes the International Accounting Standards (IAS) and the interpretations of the Standing Interpretations Committee (SIC) and the International Financial Reporting Interpretations Committee (HGB) have been complied with.